ShohtaKouchi/general-template/docs/CONTRIBUTING.md

 ## Introduction

-This document outlines the guidelines for contributing to this project.
+Thank you for your interest in contributing to this project.
+This document outlines the guidelines for contributing.
 Any form of contribution will require your valuable time and effort, as well as that of other participants.
 To make this experience meaningful and enjoyable for everyone, please follow these guidelines.